benwiz/audio/README.md

 ## To Do

-- on boot
-  - store the count of recordings in the RecordingStatus state
-  - update this as they are removed or added, don't do a file system operation again
-- on trigger
-  - case
-    - recording
-      - stop recording
-     - not recording && recording.wav exists
-       - delete recording.wav
-     - not recording && recording.wav does not exist
-       - start recording
 - playback loop (make this a part of main loop, for now)
-  - notes
-    - start of using rodio because it provides a lot of nice options, only if it doesn't work nicely try to implement directly using Hount and CPAL (should not be too bad since I can look at Rodio source code)
+  - NOTE: start off using rodio because it provides a lot of nice options, only if it doesn't work nicely try to implement directly using Hount and CPAL (should not be too bad since I can look at Rodio source code)
-  - logic
   - case
     - not recording && recording.wav exists
       - play recording.wav
     - recording
       - stop playback

 ## To Do Later